sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 As mentioned above, static information contains severity, static message and event enable flag.
 If the enable flag is set to false, event consumer ignores the event by logging a debug message.
 If the flag is set to true, it continues to process the event as follows:
-- Generate new sequence-id for the event
+- Get source, event name, sequence id and dynamic msg from the published event.
 - Write the event to Event Table
 - It verifies if the event corresponds to an alarm - by checking the *action* field.
 If so, alarm consumer API is invoked for the event for further processing.
     - If action is RAISE_ALARM, add the record to ALARM table